eh-san/mmap-csv/README.md

 # mmap-csv

 mmap-csv is a lightweight C++ application designed to efficiently process large CSV files containing 'id' and 'duration' columns using the mmap system call.
-This application addresses scenarios where you have a list of IDs in a file named `id.csv` and multiple CSV files named in the format `input-yy-mm-dd.csv` saved in a specified path.
+This application addresses scenarios where you have a list of IDs in a file named `id.csv` and multiple CSV files named in the format `input-{number}.csv` saved in a specified path.

 ## Input Files